 Cottage Food Production Operations must label all of their food products properly, which includes specified information on the label of each unit of home baked good or Confectionery item when it is offered for sale:

-Arizona Label requirements can be found here.
+More detailed Arizona Label requirements and a downloadable label format to customize can be found here.
 Depending on the size of your business, your label must comply with Federal label regulations and with the new nutritional labeling law.
 You can download a copy of the FDA Food Labeling Guide here it s an illustrated booklet that should answer all your questions.

 Cottage Food Products may not be sold across state lines.
 Aside from that, you may can sell at any venue within the state, grocery stores, registered farm markets, church bake sales, schools, registered farmers markets, and sold and/or used in preparing food in a restaurant.